-I was 16, numb, surviving and feeling completely isolated from any kind of connection in life.
-“Legacy Of an Adopted Child” was a poem that “Dear Abby” featured in her newspaper column.
+I was 16, numb, surviving, and feeling completely isolated from any kind of connection in life.
+“Legacy Of An Adopted Child” was a poem that “Dear Abby” featured in her newspaper column.
 I came across it shortly after placing my son for adoption.
 It met me in the place where nothing else could.
 This poem became my therapy.
 The words spoke to my soul.
-They confirmed that the author definately understood the intense complexities of the adoption experience.
+They confirmed that the author definitely understood the intense complexities of the adoption experience.

 At 15, my greatest love for my child was to do whatever had to be done to ensure his safety and his future.
 I knew this with certainty despite the anguish this truth caused to my heart and soul.

 Looking back, I still know that I had no resources to do what needed to be done in a way that was best for my son’s future.
 Every option was blocked.

 I carried on as do most birth mothers and most people who have experienced traumatic events in their lives.
 Whether or not painful events occur as a result of a choice we make or a result of something that happens to us, we are still left to live with the results of the aftermath.
 Some people numb out, some maintain and some desperately try to move forward and see the good.

 And the second taught you to live it.

 The first gave you a need for love

 And the second was there to give it.

 I married, had a big family, and shared this experience openly with my kids for the possible day that we should reunite with my son.
 Time went by.
 Years passed.
 Things changed.
 Divorce happened.
 My life went through similar cycles and again life-changing decisions had to be made.
 15 years post-adoption, I found myself making choices for the betterment of everyone’s future.
 A choice that I knew after many years of trial and error, would eventually get me and us to a better place.